GoogleCloudPlatform/python-docs-samples/bigquery/remote-function/README.rst

 -------------------------------------------------------------------------------

 - `Vision`_: this sample can detect and extract objects from input images.
+- `Document`_: this sample can extract text from input documents.

 .. _Vision: vision/
+.. _Document: document/

 The client library
 -------------------------------------------------------------------------------